14 Articles You Should Read If You Are Pregnant In Japan

 Learn first-hand about giving birth in Japan through the personal stories of several Tokyo moms.
 From delivering a baby in a tatami room, having an emergency C-section, and going through 30-hour labor, these moms share their personal experience, assuring you that Japan is a safe place to welcome your baby.

 With the clock ticking and your belly growing, it’s time to start counting the money in your bank account.
-This article offers an in-depth look into the average cost of giving birth in Japan, including basic hospital birth, private room fees minor complications and more, while it also gives you an insight of what to expect as a return from the Japanese government — as health insurance benefits.
+This article offers an in-depth look into the average cost of giving birth in Japan, including basic hospital birth, private room fees minor complications and more, while it also gives you an insight of what to expect as a return from the Japanese government — like health insurance benefits.

 With over 2,000 members, the Tokyo Mothers Group is the perfect English speaking support circle and information sharing a resource for young mothers and families.
 Featuring parenting workshops/mentor programs and casual get-togethers, you can learn a lot about being a new mom and make friends with fellow parents.